• Home

 UTIs and Urine Bacteria in Aging:

-How to get the right diagnosis & avoid unneeded antibiotics
+How to get the right diagnosis & when to take antibiotics

 by Leslie Kernisan, MD MPH